 - how to make non-toxic foaming hand soap in about 5 minutes

 What Makes Regular Hand Soap Unsafe?

 From commons allergens and skin irritants to chemicals that are known to cause brain damage in rats, most soap on store shelves is full of ingredients that can be both harmful to our bodies and our environment.
-Parenting Tips 365 has a thorough blog post here that explains the most important hand soap ingredients to avoid and why.

 The great thing about my non-toxic foaming hand soap “recipe” below is that you don’t have to worry about exposing you and your family to any of the unsafe chemicals in store-bought soaps ever again!

 Supplies You’ll Need To Make Your Own Hand Soap